How To Buy Bitcoin Canada (BTC)

 It’s important not to make the common mistake and buy Bitcoin before you find a proper wallet to store them in.
 The Bitcoin wallet doesn’t actually hold your coins, as they’re intangible and virtual, but stores your private key, an encrypted address that gives you access to your Bitcoin balance.

 The most common types of wallets are the software wallets/mobile wallets, which should be downloaded and installed on your computer.
-They’re user-friendly and convenient, and you have the responsibility to protect your computer from malware unless you want to have your private key stolen.
+They’re user-friendly and convenient, and you have the responsibility to protect your computer from malware.

 Another popular wallet is the online wallet or cloud-based crypto wallet that you can use on your computer or smartphone.
 They’re provided by custodial crypto exchanges or other third-party platforms.
-The main drawback is that you have to rely on the platform’s security measures to keep your private key safe so we recommend using them to store your coins temporarily.
+The main drawback is that you have to rely on the platform’s security measures to keep your private key safe so its ideal to only use this to store your coins temporarily.

 Hardware wallets aren’t free but they’re definitely good value for money.
-Out top hardware wallet picks are Ledger Wallet Nano S, Ledger Wallet Blue, and Trezor.
+Our top hardware wallet picks are Ledger Wallet Nano S, Ledger Wallet Blue, and Trezor.

 Other Places To Buy Digital Assets